RafaRemote/oc_python_p02_market_analysis/readme.md

 ## Descriptions of scripts

-_Note that each scripts will extract informations and that these informations will be stored in the folder: *scraped_datas* for the csv files amd in the folder *scraped_images* for the image files._
+_Note that each scripts will extract informations and that these informations will be stored in the folder: *scraped_datas* for the csv files and in the folder *scraped_images* for the image files._

 ### 1. scrapeOneBook.py